 After the Grand Prix of Monaco It became clear that Simtek would withdraw from the Formula One.
-With their drivers being very disappointed while their team manager Nick Wirth saw his team disappearing from the grid and almost lost his company Simtek Research due the bankruptcy of the team.
+With their drivers being very disappointed while their team manager Nick Wirth saw his team disappearing from the grid.
+Almost lost his company Simtek Research due the bankruptcy of the team.
 While Wirth would continue to work for Benetton later, the rumours of eventual buys of the assets of Team Simtek grew.
-One of the more serious names that were rumours was Pro Drive, at that time active in the WRC with Subaru under the lead of David Richards.
+One of the more serious names that were rumours was Pro Drive, at that time active in the WRC with Subaru.
+Which was under the lead of David Richards.
 Pro Drive has been linked with Formula One for many years and it was a public secret that Richards was looking towards the Formula One.

 Prost Grand Prix